 Probiotics, native to foods such as yogurt, kefir and kimchi, are popping up everywhere—from smoothies to supplements.
 But what exactly can they bring to the table?
-Here are the top seven science-backed health benefits of friendly bacteria.
+Here are the top 7 science-backed health benefits of probiotics.

 1. Digestive health.

 One of the main reasons people turn to probiotics is to achieve better gut health, and for good reason: Intestines contain trillions of bacterial cells, not all of which are friendly, so introducing probiotics into the mix promotes a healthier environment overall.
 Supplementing with probiotics can help ward off a variety of digestive issues, from constipation and diarrhea to gas and bloating.
 In fact, two large studies show that probiotics can reduce antibiotic-associated diarrhea by 60 percent.